Schabaani/ios-development-journey/README.md

 # ios-development-journey
 During learning a new technology or a language, you will hear some new words, keywords, concepts or something like them.
-As I am learning to become and iOS developer (Swift, SwiftUI), I want to record these new concepts and keywords.
+As I am learning to become an iOS developer (Swift, SwiftUI), I want to record these new concepts and keywords.
 Also, add some useful link for each of them.
 I have 2 reasons for creating this repo.
 First, it will help me to organize my knowledge during this journey.
-Second, I hope it helps other junior developers to find concepts that they need.
+Second, I hope it helps other developers to find thier concepts easily.
 This repo has 4 parts: 1.
 Concepts and Keywords 2.
 Tutorial 3.
 Follow and 4.
 Open Source Projects

 # Concepts and keywords
 1. Property wrapper